LouisCharlesC/safe/README.md

 *safeVector.access() = std::vector(1, 2);
 safeVector.access()->clear();
 ```
+#### One-liners with other locks

+There are 3 ways you can create Access objects:
+1. the Safe::access() function and its overloads.
+These functions are useful to write one-liners.
+2. the Access type aliases within the safe namsspace.
+They provide a syntax similar to locks in the standard library, they also simplify writing templated code with safe.
+3. the Safe::Access class.
+The class allows you to use safe with any lock class you want.
+### Safe::access member function
+There are three overloads to this function to provide a easy to use and customizable interface.
+#### Safe::access()
+The plain Safe::access() function yields a Safe::Access<std::lock_guard, safe::ReadWrite> object.
+That is, an Access object using a std::lock_guard and with read-write access to the value object.
+#### Safe::access\<typename LockType\>()
+#### Safe::access\<typename LockType, AccessMode ReadOrWrite\>()

+## Basic usage

 ### Non-one-liners
 If you need to perform several operations on your value object, please do not use the one-liners!
 Either use the type aliases as in the *Replace locks by accesses* example, or store the return value of the call to Safe::access().
 Here are the two different ways to rework one-liner example:
 ```c++